Differentiable Safe Controller Design through Control Barrier Functions: Preliminary and problem formulation

-Our task is to design a controller for system~\eqref{eq:system} such that a performance objective is optimized and the closed-loop system always stays inside the safe set $\mathcal{C}$.
-In other words, we consider finding a policy $\pi(x)$ that solves the following optimal control problem within a horizon $T < \tau_{max}$:
+Following the definition of safe control set~\eqref{eq:safe_control_set}, we define the set of safe control policies as $\Pi :=\{\pi: \mathbb{R}^n \mapsto \mathbb{R}^m|\pi(x) \in K_{cbf}(x), \forall x\in \mathcal{C}\}.$ Our task is to design a controller for system~\eqref{eq:system} such that a performance objective is optimized and the closed-loop system always stays inside the safe set $\mathcal{C}$.
+In other words, we consider finding a policy $\pi(x)$ that solves the following optimal control problem within a horizon $T < \tau_{max}$~\footnotemark:

 where $\mathbb{E}_{x(0)\in \mathcal{C}}$ is the expectation with respect to the initial state, $c(x(t), u(t))$ is the cost associated with occupying state $x(t)$ and action $u(t)$.
 The cost function $c(x(t), u(t))$ could be of any form and is problem-specific, e.g., it can formulate the penalty or barrier functions of constraints on the state $x(t)$.